Penjo989/Assembler-in-c/README.md

 for the linkage and loading stages(which are not part of this project as mentioned before).

 ## <a name = "error"></a>Error Handeling
 The project's error handeling is pretty simple.
-There is an external `error` variable which contains the state of the project.
-And there is a function called `raiseError` which gets a string describing the error.
+There is an external `error` variable which contains the state of the project, And there is a function called `raiseError` which gets a string describing the error.
 When `raiseError` is called it changes `error` to `True` and print's the given string in addition to all the information about the error(such as file, line and error num).

 ```c